 On the far edge of the Scotch whisky map, it's supposed that the art of distillation was first taken to Islay by Irish monks.
 Being remote, it’s an art that flourished in the hands of the islanders, whose illegal operations tested the resolve and means of the tax man.
 Eventually, the law relaxed and various whisky makers set up legitimate distilleries, among them a pair of farmers, Donald and Alexander Johnston, who in 1815 founded their distillery on the island’s south coast.
 Laphroaig is named after its location, ‘broad hollow by the bay.’

 The colour of this whisky is full and gold.
 The aromas encompass a huge amount of smoke, as well as being seaweedy and "medicinal", with a hint of sweetness.
 It is certainly full bodied on the palate.
-The flavours include surprising sweetness with hints of salt and layers of peatiness.
-There is a long, lingering finish.
+The flavours include surprising sweetness with hints of salt and layers of peatiness that linger into its long finish.